cslarsen/csl.name/_drafts/continuations.md

 Knowing a little bit about implementation strategies for continuations is of great help in understanding them.

-Many Schemes use [cps](continuation passing style), but I think it's much easier to think of it in terms of copying and reinstating the call stack.
+Many Schemes use [continuation passing style](cps), but I think it's much easier to think of it in terms of copying and reinstating the call stack.

-Recall that a [callstack](call stack) is a collection of stack frames.
+Recall that a [call stack](callstack) is a collection of stack frames.
 Each frame contains a return address, function arguments and perhaps also a placeholder for a return value.